Anthony Trollope: Later years

 After the defeat at Beverley, Trollope concentrated entirely on his literary career.
 While continuing to produce novels rapidly, he also edited the St Paul's Magazine, which published several of his novels in serial form.

 "Between 1859 and 1875, Trollope visited the United States five times.
 Among American literary men he developed a wide acquaintance, which included Lowell, Holmes, Emerson, Agassiz, Hawthorne, Longfellow, Bret Harte, Artemus Ward, Joaquin Miller, Mark Twain, Henry James, William Dean Howells, James T. Fields, Charles Norton, John Lothrop Motley, and Richard Henry Dana Jr."

 Trollope wrote a travel book focusing on his experiences in the US during the American Civil War titled North America (1862).
-Aware that his mother had published a very unsympathetic travel book about the U.S. (Domestic Manners of the Americans) and having markedly better feelings about the United States, Trollope resolved to write a work which would "add to the good feeling which should exist between two nations which ought to love each other."
-During his time in America, Trollope, a committed abolitionist who was opposed to the system of slavery as it existed in the South, remained a steadfast supporter of the Union.
+Aware that his mother had published a very unsympathetic travel book about the U.S. (Domestic Manners of the Americans) and having markedly better feelings about the United States, Trollope resolved to write a work that would "add to the good feeling which should exist between two nations which ought to love each other."
+During his time in America, Trollope, a committed abolitionist who opposed slavery in the South, remained a steadfast supporter of the Union.

 In 1871, Trollope made his first trip to Australia, arriving in Melbourne on 28 July 1871 on the SS Great Britain, with his wife and their cook.
 The trip was made to visit their younger son, Frederick, who was a sheep farmer near Grenfell, New South Wales.
 He wrote his novel Lady Anna during the voyage.
 In Australia, he spent a year and two days "descending mines, mixing with shearers and rouseabouts, riding his horse into the loneliness of the bush, touring lunatic asylums, and exploring coast and plain by steamer and stagecoach".
 He visited the penal colony of Port Arthur and its cemetery, Isle of the Dead.
 Despite that, the Australian press was uneasy, fearing he would misrepresent Australia in his writings.
 Their fear was based on rather negative writings about America by his mother, Fanny, and by Charles Dickens.
 On his return, Trollope published a book, Australia and New Zealand (1873).
 It contained both positive and negative comments.
 On the positive side, it found a comparative absence of class consciousness and praised aspects of Perth, Melbourne, Hobart and Sydney.
 However, he was negative about Adelaide's river, the towns of Bendigo and Ballarat, and the Aboriginal population.
 What most angered the Australian papers, though, were his comments "accusing Australians of being braggarts".